liingcode/Reading-Notes/thecoderscomputer.md

 - Atom
 - Sublime Text

-# What is an IDE?
+# What is a IDE?
 What is a text editor?

 An IDE is very specific text editor that combines a terminal, code editor, terminal and database together.
 It can save time